Supporting Disabled Shoppers Online

 At Recite Me, we believe that online shops and services should be open to everyone.
 But despite these overwhelming statistics, many retailers still don't design and build their websites and apps to include everyone, turning away millions of customers and billions in revenue in the process.

-Internet service providers like BT's Openreach reported a 20% surge in internet use in the first quarter of 2020.
-But even before the Covid-19 pandemic, retailers were already seeing a significant shift towards online shopping year on year:
+Internet service providers like BT's Openreach reported a surge in internet use during the pandemic.
+But even before the COVID-19 pandemic, retailers were already seeing a significant shift towards online shopping year on year:

 According to a study by Invesp, the USA and the UK are the countries with the highest average e-commerce revenue per shopper, at $1,804 and £1,629 per person per annum respectively.

-The British Retail Consortium expects that over half of all UK retail sales will be online within 10 years.
+The British Retail Consortium expects that over half of all UK retail sales will be online by 2030.

 The USA is expected to have 300 million online shoppers by 2023.
 That’s 91% of the entire population!

 We are living in a time where more and more daily tasks and transactions are taking place on the internet, so these statistics highlight the need for imminent action in order to meet the demand for more accessible online products and services.